Questions and answers about SAP Business One fields and functions.

 The specifications that affect the composition of the password are the minimum length, the minimum number of upper case letters, lower case letters, numbers and non-alphanumeric characters.

-For example, the new password must not be the same as the last three passwords.
-To do this, enter the number "3" in this field.
+For example, the new password must not match the last three passwords.
+To do this, enter the digit „3“ in this field.
 The higher the number, the higher the security level.

-Enter the number of attempts available to a user to enter the user name and password correctly when accessing SAP Business One.
-If you enter "-1" here, the user has an infinite number of attempts.
+Enter the number of attempts allowed for a user to correctly enter their username and password when logging into SAP Business One.
+Entering „-1“ allows the user an infinite number of attempts.

 If the specified number of attempts to log in to SAP Business One is exceeded, the user is locked and can only be unlocked by a superuser.